Bexarotene Gel (Targretin® Gel Formulation)

 How to Take Bexarotene (Gel Formulation)

 Bexarotene gel formulation is applied to the skin.
 When starting to use this medication, it should be used once every other day for the first week.
 The frequency should be increased on a weekly basis or as directed by your care provider to once a day, then twice a day, then three times a day, and finally, four times a day.

 How to Apply:

 - Apply the gel using a clean, washed finger.
 Apply a generous coating over the surface of each lesion, trying not to apply gel to the healthy skin around the lesion.
 This will help reduce redness and irritation to healthy skin.

 - Immediately after applying the gel, wipe the finger with a tissue and wash with soap and water.

 - Allow the gel to dry for 5-10 minutes before covering it with clothing.
 Avoid covering with gauze or bandages.

 - Use a non-deodorant soap when bathing and wait at least 20 minutes after a shower or bath to apply the gel.
 Avoid getting the area wet (bathing, swimming) for 3 hours after applying.

-- Do not apply to mucosal surfaces, including eyes, nostrils, mouth, vagina, the tip of penis, rectum, or anus.
+- Do not apply to mucosal surfaces, including eyes, nostrils, mouth, vagina, the tip of the penis, rectum, or anus.